Internet-Draft SCITT Architecture December 2024

 {base64url-encoded-bytes-digest}

-A.2.
-For SCITT Messages
+B.2.
+Identifiers For SCITT Messages

 Identifiers for COSE Sign 1 based messages, such as identifiers for Signed Statements and Receipts are computed as follows: